dlt-hub/dlt/docs/website/docs/api_reference/__init__/__init__.md

 - `pipeline_name` _str, optional_ - A name of the pipeline that will be used to identify it in monitoring events and to restore its state and data schemas on subsequent runs.
   Defaults to the file name of a pipeline script with `dlt_` prefix added.

 - `pipelines_dir` _str, optional_ - A working directory in which pipeline state and temporary files will be stored.
-Defaults to user home directory: `pipeline`0.
+Defaults to user home directory: `~/dlt/pipelines/`.

-- `pipeline`1 _TSecretValue, optional_ - A random value used for deterministic hashing during data anonymization.
+- `pipeline_salt` _TSecretValue, optional_ - A random value used for deterministic hashing during data anonymization.
 Defaults to a value derived from the pipeline name.
   Default value should not be used for any cryptographic purposes.

-- `pipeline`2 _str | DestinationReference, optional_ - A name of the destination to which dlt will load the data, or a destination module imported from `pipeline`3.
+- `destination` _str | DestinationReference, optional_ - A name of the destination to which dlt will load the data, or a destination module imported from `dlt.destination`.
   May also be provided to `run` method of the `pipeline`.

-- `pipeline`6 _str | DestinationReference, optional_ - A name of the destination where dlt will stage the data before final loading, or a destination module imported from `pipeline`3.
+- `staging` _str | DestinationReference, optional_ - A name of the destination where dlt will stage the data before final loading, or a destination module imported from `dlt.destination`.
   May also be provided to `run` method of the `pipeline`.

-- `Pipeline`0 _str, optional_ - A name of the dataset to which the data will be loaded.
-A dataset is a logical group of tables i.e. `Pipeline`1 in relational databases or folder grouping many files.
+- `dataset_name` _str, optional_ - A name of the dataset to which the data will be loaded.
+A dataset is a logical group of tables i.e. `schema` in relational databases or folder grouping many files.
   May also be provided later to the `run` or `load` methods of the `Pipeline`.
 If not provided at all, then default to the `pipeline_name`

-- `Pipeline`6 _str, optional_ - A path from which the schema `Pipeline`7 file will be imported on each pipeline run.
+- `import_schema_path` _str, optional_ - A path from which the schema `yaml` file will be imported on each pipeline run.
 Defaults to None which disables importing.

-- `Pipeline`8 _str, optional_ - A path where the schema `Pipeline`7 file will be exported after every schema change.
+- `export_schema_path` _str, optional_ - A path where the schema `yaml` file will be exported after every schema change.
 Defaults to None which disables exporting.

-- `run`0 _bool, optional_ - When set to True, each instance of the pipeline with the `pipeline_name` starts from scratch when run and loads the data to a separate dataset.
+- `full_refresh` _bool, optional_ - When set to True, each instance of the pipeline with the `pipeline_name` starts from scratch when run and loads the data to a separate dataset.
-  The datasets are identified by `run`2 + datetime suffix.
+  The datasets are identified by `dataset_name_` + datetime suffix.
 Use this setting whenever you experiment with your data to be sure you start fresh on each run.
 Defaults to False.

-- `run`3 _Any, optional_ - Credentials for the `pipeline`2 i.e. database connection string or a dictionary with Google cloud credentials.
+- `credentials` _Any, optional_ - Credentials for the `destination` i.e. database connection string or a dictionary with Google cloud credentials.
-  In most cases should be set to None, which lets `dlt` to use `run`6 or environment variables to infer the right credentials values.
+  In most cases should be set to None, which lets `dlt` to use `secrets.toml` or environment variables to infer the right credentials values.

-- `run`7 _str, Collector_ - A progress monitor that shows progress bars, console or log messages with current information on sources, resources, data items etc. processed in
+- `progress` _str, Collector_ - A progress monitor that shows progress bars, console or log messages with current information on sources, resources, data items etc. processed in
   `extract`, `normalize` and `load` stage.
-Pass a string with a collector name or configure your own by choosing from `extract`1 module.
+Pass a string with a collector name or configure your own by choosing from `dlt.progress` module.
-  We support most of the progress libraries: try passing `extract`2, `extract`3 or `extract`4 or `extract`5 to write to console/log.
+  We support most of the progress libraries: try passing `tqdm`, `enlighten` or `alive_progress` or `log` to write to console/log.

 **Returns**: